The Macroeconomic Effects of Corporate Tax Reforms

 I use the ``extended model'' to perform a counterfactual assessment of the importance of each of the two main corporate provisions in the TCJA-17, and the results for c-corporate investment and corporate tax revenues are reported in \autoref{Theory_TCJA17_Rate_BonusDepreciation}.

-First, the expansionary effect of each provision on the investment of c-corporations is similar, as both are aimed at removing distortions to the investment decision. \\ Second, the interaction between these two provisions is negative.
+First, the expansionary effect of each provision on the investment of c-corporations is similar, as both are aimed at removing distortions to the investment decision.

+Second, the interaction between these two provisions is negative.
 A cut to the corporate tax rate is more expansionary when the present discounted value of the tax depreciation schedule is lower.
 Similarly, the effect of bonus depreciation is larger when the tax rate is higher.
-By reducing the tax rate while accelerating the depreciation schedule, the two provisions partially offset each other.\\ Third, the effect of these two provisions on corporate tax revenues is similar on impact, but is different in the long-run.
-A reduction of the tax rate produces a permanent loss of corporate tax revenues.
-An acceleration of the tax depreciation schedule, instead, results in a transitory one.
+By reducing the tax rate while accelerating the depreciation schedule, the two provisions partially offset each other.